vesaemini00-dev/library-api/README.md

 ## API Key

-All POST, PATCH, and DELETE endpoints require an API key header:
+All POST, PATCH, and DELETE endpoints require this header:

 X-API-Key: mysecretapikey123